Type of Properties that Bridging Loans are used for

 Modernist house with water surrounding rear of the property

-When applying for a bridging loan, it is essential to either know the type of property that the loan will be used for security.
-This is because the type of property influences the amount and terms of the loan.
+When applying for a bridging loan, it is essential to know the type of property that will be used as security.
+The type of property influences the amount and terms of the loan.

-In addition, commercial and semi-commercial properties may also be purchased using a bridging loan.
-These type of property tends to be significantly more expensive than residential properties, and the loan process is more complicated.
-For instance, the lender may require an in-person survey completed by a RICS qualified surveyor and is less likely to accept an automated valuation.
+Commercial and semi-commercial properties may also be purchased using a bridging loan.
+This type of property tends to attract higher interest rates and lower LTVs as the property type is in lower demand by purchasers of property.
+The loan process is also more complicated.
+For instance, the lender may require an in-person survey completed by a RICS-qualified surveyor and is less likely to accept an automated valuation.
+Commercial property purchases suitable for being used as bridging loan collateral include:

-There are also other types of property that may be purchased using a bridging loan such as vacant land or auction properties.
+Other types of property may also be purchased using a bridging loan, such as vacant land or auction properties.
 Vacant land may qualify for a bridging loan if it is being purchased to be developed or improved.
-This could include land used for building a new property, or a plot of land used for agricultural purposes.
+This could include land used for building a new property or a plot of land used for agricultural purposes.

 Auction properties may also qualify for auction finance, which is similar to a bridging loan.
 Auction properties often require additional due diligence on the part of the lender, as auction properties are typically sold ‘as is’ and without building inspections.